Amazon Marketplace

 CM is a product's contribution to overall profit, calculated as selling price minus variable costs (COGS, commissions, fulfillment).
 Contribution margin shows how much each unit sold contributes to fixed costs.
 High CM is important for profitability.

-Open term pageCOGS
+Open glossary pageCOGS

 Cost of Goods Sold - Kosten der verkauften Waren